davetlewis-van/acme-corp/content/privacy.md

 If you are under 18 years of age, reside in California, and have a registered account with the Services, you have the right to request removal of unwanted data that you publicly post on the Services.
 To request removal of such data, please contact us using the contact information provided below, and include the email address associated with your account and a statement that you reside in California.
 We will make sure the data is not publicly displayed on the Services, but please be aware that the data may not be completely or comprehensively removed from our systems.

-## DO WE MAKE UPDATES TO THIS POLICY?----
+## DO WE MAKE UPDATES TO THIS POLICY?

 ___Yes, we will update this policy as necessary to stay compliant with relevant laws.___